-‘The birth in which love, knowledge and mischief all come together is considered as the birth of Lord Krishna’ – Gurudev Sri Sri Ravi Shanker.
+‘The birth in which love, knowledge, and mischief all come together is considered as the birth of Lord Krishna’ – Gurudev Sri Sri Ravi Shanker.

-Sri Krishna Janmashtami also referred as Gokulashtami, is one such festival that marks the celebration of the birth of Lord Krishna in full fervor and enthusiasm by the devotees all over the country.
-The incarnation of Lord Krishna signifies the end of all darkness and the eradication of the evil from the earth.
+Sri Krishna Janmashtami also referred to as Gokulashtami, is one such festival that marks the celebration of the birth of Lord Krishna in full fervor and enthusiasm by the devotees all over the country.
+The incarnation of Lord Krishna signifies the end of all darkness and the eradication of evil from the earth.
 Celebrated mostly by Hindus worldwide, Krishna Janmashtami observes a large conflux of people from all walks of life engaging themselves in the jubilation of the festival.
-As per Hindu calendar or Panchanga, the festival falls on the eighth day of the Krishna Paksha (dark fortnight) in the month of Shrawan.
+As per the Hindu calendar or Panchanga, the festival falls on the eighth day of the Krishna Paksha (dark fortnight) in the month of Shrawan.

 Shri Krishna Janmashtami: Legend